scaldi/scaldi-website/learn.md

 with `toProvider` you are fulfilling the protocol, that Akka implies.

 You can find a tutorial and an example akka application in Scaldi Akka Example ([GitHub]({{site.link.scaldi-akka-example-github}}), [Blog]({{site.link.scaldi-akka-example-blog}}), [Typesafe activator template]({{site.link.scaldi-akka-example-template}})).

+### Singleton Actors

+In some cases you may want to create a singleton actors - they will be created and bond once and then injected in other actors that want to work with them.

+Generally I would recommend to create actors within another actors and then send references around to propagate them to all places that want to use this actor ref, because in most cases you also need to take care of proper actor supervision hierarchy.

+But If you have some singleton actors that are sitting under the system guardian's supervision then what you can do is to create another binding that will create an actor ref for the singleton actor:

+{% highlight scala %}
+binding identifiedBy 'someSingletonActor to {
+  implicit val system = inject [ActorSystem]

+  AkkaInjectable.injectActorRef [Receptionist]
+}
+{% endhighlight %}

+then you can just `inject` it in other actors as normal:

+{% highlight scala %}
+inject [ActorRef] ('someSingletonActor)
+{% endhighlight %}

+You can improve it a little bit by creating a custom `Identifier` for it instead of using a symbol or string.

+## JSR 330 Support

+Scaldi implements [JSR 330 (Dependency Injection for Java)](https://jcp.org/en/jsr/detail?id=330) spec.
+This allows you to bind
+JSR 330 annotated classes and inject scaldi bindings from them.
+From the optional part of JSR 330 spec, only private member injection is supported (which means that static injection is not supported).

+In order to bind JSR 330 annotated class you can use `annotated` syntax when you are defining a binding:

+{% highlight scala %}
+bind [Engine] to annotated [V8Engine]
+{% endhighlight %}

+This will define a new `AnnotationBinding` which itself is a `BindingWithLifecycle`.
+If `V8Engine` has a `javax.inject.Singleton` scope annotation, then the binding would behave like a scaldi's `LazyBinding` otherwise it will behave like `ProviderBinding`.

+The only supported JSR 330 scope is a `javax.inject.Singleton` scope.
+Custom scope annotations are not supported and will result in `BindingException`.

+Scaldi also supports `javax.inject.Named` as well as any other custom `javax.inject.Qualifier` annotation. `javax.inject.Named` qualifier is treated as normal `StringIdentifier`.
+Any other custom qualifier would become an `AnnotationIdentifier`.
+In order to define a binding with `AnnotationIdentifier` you can use a `qualifier` function available in `scaldi.jsr330` package:

+{% highlight scala %}
+import scaldi.jsr330._

+bind [Seat] identifiedBy qualifier [Drivers] to annotated [DriversSeat]
+{% endhighlight %}

+`AnnotationIdentifier` is a required by default, which means that you must use it when you are injecting the binding (see ["Required Identifiers" section](#required-identifiers) fro more details).
+If you want to make a standard identifier required (like `StringIdentifier`), you need to use `required` function with this identifier:

+{% highlight scala %}
+bind [Tire] identifiedBy required('spare) to annotated [SpareTire]
+{% endhighlight %}

+JSR 330 support also provides `OnDemandAnnotationInjector` which defines JSR 330 compliant bindings on-the-fly (when they are injected).

+{% include ext.html type="info" title="Intended for integration" %}
+JSR 330 support can be very helpful for integration with other libraries and frameworks.
+It also useful during the migration as you move your existing codebase to scaldi, assuming that you used another JSR 330 compatible DI library (like Google Guice).
+If you are starting from scratch or don't need this kind integration, then I would recommend to avoid JSR 330 annotations and use normal [binding DSL](#define-bindings).
+{% include cend.html %}